 I first discovered the art form of batik painting whilst on a cycling holiday on the Isle of Islay in 2000 and the following year I attended Elizabeth Sykes’s batik workshop at her studio at Bridgend, Islay.
 Since then I have been hooked on batik painting; became a member of the Scottish Batik Guild and have attended their annual workshops at Strontian since 2007.
-In 2009 one of these workshops was led by Noel Dyrenforth where he taught us experimental techniques in batik and we were encouraged to step outside our comfort zones.
+In 2009 Noel Dyrenforth led the workshop where he taught us experimental batik techniques.

 I particularly like the distinctive character of batik with its pattern of fine lines in which the wax is infiltrated with coloured dyes.
 I also enjoy the unpredictability of the medium as you never quite know how the batiks will turn out.
 I initially used silk and have experimented with paper, but nowadays I prefer to use Primissima cotton mainly due to the very vibrant colours that can be achieved.